vEnhance/1802/src/preface.typ

 ]
 Poonen is a really great writer of mathematical exposition in general, and I highly recommend these notes as a result.
-In fact, I will even tell you, for each section, what the corresponding sections of Poonen are if you decide something I write doesn't make sense and you want to reference the corresponding text.
+In fact, I will even tell you, for each part, what the corresponding sections of Poonen are if you decide something I write doesn't make sense and you want to reference the corresponding text.
 (That said, this text is meant to stand alone.)